Belle de Rivera: Career and activism

+De Rivera was also interested in the women's suffrage movement.
+She served for seven years as president of the New York Equal Suffrage League and represented New York at the 1904 Convention of the National American Woman Suffrage Association.
+She was also an activist in movements for the improvement of working conditions for girls, including assisting in the establishment of a working girls' hotel on West 22nd Street.
+She served as president of its board of directors for seven years after its founding.

-In 1912, Rivera purchased property at Mountain Lakes to make her home in New Jersey.
-There she organized and was the first President of the Women's Club of Mountain Lakes.
+In 1912, de Rivera moved to Mountain Lakes, New Jersey, where she organized and was the first president of the Women's Club of Mountain Lakes.

 Personal life and legacy

-At New York City, on February 7, 1877, she married John de Rivera.
-They had one child, a daughter, Henriette, who married Henry Loney, of New York.
+On February 7, 1877, Camblos married John de Rivera in New York City.
+They had a daughter, Henriette, who married Henry Loney, of New York.

-Belle de Rivera died on March 30, 1943, at Mountain Lakes, New Jersey.
+de Rivera died on March 30, 1943 in Mountain Lakes.

-A tree in the New York City Federation of Women's Club's groves in Central Park was planted in Rivera's honor.
+A tree in the New York City Federation of Women's Clubs groves in Central Park was planted in Rivera's honor.